h-a-graham/gblidar/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

+gblidar aims to make accessing LiDAR data from across Great Britain as easy as possible.
+It provides functions to search the Environment Agency’s LiDAR catalogue, download composite products, and merge the data into a single raster.
+It also provides functions to access the data from the EA’s WCS services, which is significantly faster but only available for some composite products.
+This package is still in development and only supports English data for now but will be expanded to include Scotland and Wales in the future.

 # To Do List:

   - [x] Added options for merging rasters and exporting as SpatRaster,